Vietnam.vn - Nền tảng quảng bá Việt Nam

 Sony says smartphone business is operating normally in China

-The statement provides some much-needed clarity, as speculation about Sony's future in China has been rife for some time.
-Although Sony's smartphone market share in China has declined in recent years, the company appears determined to maintain a presence in the fiercely competitive market.
+The announcement provides some much-needed clarity, as speculation about Sony's future in China has been rife for some time.
+Although Sony's smartphone market share in China has declined in recent years, the company appears determined to maintain its presence in the fiercely competitive market.

 Sony entered the Chinese smartphone market more than a decade ago when it acquired a stake in Ericsson.
 In recent years, the company has struggled to keep up with the rapid growth and intense competition in the Chinese market.
 However, the company is still selling phones such as the Xperia PRO-I, Xperia 5 III, Xperia 1 V, Xperia 5V and Xperia 1 IV through its Chinese website.